Analysts' view: EU summit deal on euro zone crisis

 The deal calls for private owners of Greek bonds to accept a 50 percent writedown on their investment.
 The scope of the new version of the euro zone's rescue fund would be increased substantially and equivalent to about 1 trillion euros.

-Following is a selection of comments from analysts, experts and political figures.
+Following is a selection of quotes from analysts, experts and political figures.

 JEREMY FRIESEN, COMMODITY STRATEGIST, SOCIETE GENERALE, HONG KONG